 The swans go out all day and come home at night.

-They nudge at the pots and frying pans with their wingtips,
+The swans nudge at the pots and frying pans with their wingtips.

 They jump on the table, spread their wings and pretend to be tablecloths.